At Cumberland Skin, our dermatologists are very familiar with all skin cancers and how to…

 August is when people spend a lot of time outdoors.
 And whether spending the afternoon at the local pool or playing on the beach, too much sun exposure can be harmful to your health and can result in conditions such as skin cancer, eye cancer, and a host of other dangerous conditions.

-5 Tips On How to Protect Your Skin
+5 Tips on How to Protect Your Skin

 We recommend that you follow this protocol to ensure you and your family are protected from harmful UV rays during the summer months.
 Here are a couple of ways you can do this.

-1. Wear a Hat
+1. Wear A Hat

 Use a broad-brimmed hat to cover your face and ears.
 Broad-brimmed hats provide much more coverage than a baseball cap and ensure that sensitive areas like your face and ears are covered.
 They even make broad-brimmed hats with ponytail holes in the back, so girls and women can wear them comfortably.
 A hat also protects your scalp, as burns can occur in the part of your hair or if you are experiencing hair loss.